What do I need to enter into the offset sub-account calculator?

 Is an offset worth it?

-An offset can be a great way to save thousands of dollars in interest on your home loan.
+An offset can be a great way to save on interest on your home loan.
 But it's still important to weigh up your individual circumstances to determine if it is right for you.

 To get the greatest benefits of an offset sub-account, the amount of money held must be consistently at a reasonable level.